-Cold.
-Air.
-Intakes.
-You’ve heard about ‘em from your friends during coffee breaks.
-And, you’ve probably heard the boys verbally sparring over the ages-old debate: K&N vs Spectre.
+Cold air intakes.
+You’ve heard about ‘em from your friends during coffee breaks, which means you’ve probably heard the boys verbally sparring over the age-old debate: K&N vs Spectre.
 But, what is a K&N, and what is a Spectre, you’re asking?
 Spectre or K&N?
 Finkle or Einhorn?
 Never fear.
 AutoAnything is here to put that question to rest.

 The Benefits of a K&N Air Intake System